-We have a high speed journey down the West Coast Main Line to Carnforth, hauled by a blue class 86 electric locomotive.
-We then enjoy a circular steam tour outwards via Shap to Carlisle and back via the Settle and Carlisle line.
-We return from Farington Junction to Milton Keynes behind our blue electric locomotive.
+We have a high speed journey down the West Coast Main Line to Carnforth hauled by a blue class 86 electric locomotive.
+We then enjoy a circular steam tour outwards via Shap to Carlisle and back via the Settle and Carlisle line, hauled by Princess Royal Class locomotive No. 6201 Princess Elizabeth.
+We return to London behind our blue electric locomotive.

-We leave Milton Keynes with electric traction, and speed north along the West Coast Main Line (WCML) towards Rugby.
-We stop to pick up further passengers at Coventry, Birmingham International/Birmingham New Street, Wolverhampton (by service train to Birmingham), and Crewe.
+We leave London Euston at around 07:10 with electric traction, and speed north along the West Coast Main Line (WCML).
+We stop to pick up passengers at Milton Keynes (where passengers from Watford Junction join by service train), Rugby (where passengers from Northampton join by service train), Nuneaton and Crewe.
 We continue north along the WCML to Preston, our final stop to pick up passengers.

-We continue through Lancaster to Carnforth, where we change motive power to steam traction from a pool of locomotives based at Carnforth.
-Leaving Carnforth, our steam locomotive will be working hard when we climb the first severe gradient up to Grayrigg.
+We pass through Lancaster and along the edge of Morecambe Bay before we arrive at Carnforth.
+Here, we will change over our electric locomotive for today’s steam locomotive, No. 6201 Princess Elizabeth.
+Leaving Carnforth, we pass the Brief Encounter café and commence the climb of our first severe gradient up to Grayrigg.
 We then travel through the beautiful Lune Gorge to Tebay, gaining speed for the ascent to Shap.
-This well-known section of the WCML has a gradient of 1 in 75 and, in the former days of steam locomotives, banking engines from Tebay were often used to assist trains.
+This well-known section of the WCML has a gradient of 1 in 75 and in the former days of steam locomotives banking engines from Tebay were often used to assist trains.
 After crossing the Cumbrian Fells we descend to Penrith, and then head for Carlisle.
-There will be around three hours in Carlisle, providing time to explore this ancient ‘Border’ city with its castle, cathedral, Tullie House Museum, and shopping centre.
+There will be time available in Carlisle to explore this ancient city with its cathedral and castle, plus an assortment of shops and cafes.

-Our journey continues through Hellifield, Clitheroe and Blackburn, where passengers for Preston leave the train.
-We join the WCML at Farington Junction, having said goodbye to our steam locomotive.
-We pass though Wigan and Warrington en route to Crewe hauled by our blue class 86 electric locomotive with a fast run to Milton Keynes via Birmingham New Street expected.
-We will stop at the same stations as on the outward journey to set down passengers.
+Our journey continues through Hellifield, Clitheroe and Blackburn to Preston where we say goodbye to our steam locomotive.
+We pass though Wigan and Warrington en route to Crewe hauled by our blue class 86 electric locomotive with a fast run to London.
+We stop at the same stations as on the outward journey to set down passengers.